 New shapefile is automatically add in contents (TOC) pane.

-Before Start digitizes Set up Snapping properties 3 times.
+Before Start digitizes Set up Snapping properties into 3 steps.

 (i) By clicking Editor> select options> Editor options window appears> click use classic snapping, then apply and ok.